dentarg/auth0-blog/_posts/2017-03-28-navigating-rs256-and-jwks.markdown

   }
 ```

-So far we have built a client that can be used to retrieve the JWKS and fide the signing key using the value of the `kid` property.
+So far we have built a client that can be used to retrieve the JWKS and find the signing key using the value of the `kid` property.
 At this point, we have neither verified the JWT nor extracted it from the request.

 > **Note:** As an optimization for production it would be wise to implement a caching mechanism for the JWKS or keys so that each request does not require a call to the JWKS endpoint.